Now in TestFlight beta · Lifestyle-first wellness · iOS

 Sound familiar?

-We surveyed over one hundred women with PCOS about what wasn't working.
-These came up over and over.
+We surveyed 113 women with PCOS and ran 35 user research conversations about what wasn't working.
+The same answers came up over and over.

 Too many fields, too many apps, too many reminders for things that don't even apply to you.

-They assume 28-day cycles and have never heard of hirsutism.
+They assume 28-day cycles and have never heard of hirsutism, even though it affects 70–80% of women with PCOS.

 Generic symptom lists miss what matters for PCOS.
 Without the right variables, there's no way to tell if something is working.